-In connection with the Quarterly Report on Form 10-Q of IMARA Inc. (the "Company") for the period ending June 30, 2022, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), the undersigned, Michael P. Gray, Chief Financial Officer and Chief Operating Officer of the Company, hereby certifies, pursuant to 18 U.S.C. § 1350, as adopted pursuant to § 906 of the Sarbanes-Oxley Act of 2002, that to his knowledge:
+In connection with the Quarterly Report on Form 10-Q of IMARA Inc. (the "Company") for the period ending September 30, 2022, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), the undersigned, Michael P. Gray, Chief Financial Officer and Chief Operating Officer of the Company, hereby certifies, pursuant to 18 U.S.C. § 1350, as adopted pursuant to § 906 of the Sarbanes-Oxley Act of 2002, that to his knowledge:

-- (1) The Report fully complies with the requirements of section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and result of operations of the Company.
+- (2) The information contained in the Report fairly presents, in all material respects, the financial condition and result of operations of the - Company.